 THE STORY BEHIND CROSS CULTURAL CARE

-Cross Cultural Care (C3) was founded in 2011 by Dr. Robert Charles Montana III, an American Emergency Medicine physician who has spent more than a decade working in Alaska as an ER doctor for a few months and volunteering the rest of the year in natural disasters, refugee camps, war zones and humanitarian medical missions.
-Among others, he has been part of humanitarian medical teams in Siria, Palestine, Philippines, Guatemala, Nicaragua, Haiti, Katrina, India and Liberia.
-In India, He saw the value of training, mentoring, and encouraging growth of skills as a more effective strategy toward lasting change and to improve health care access in places such as his India clinic site, where staff clearly needed education and support to ameliorate their practice and empower them to save the lives of their own people.
-Over the next two years, Dr. Montana created such capacity, building pairing opportunities for that clinic in India.
+Cross Cultural Care (C3) was founded in 2010 by Dr. Robert Charles Montana III, an American Emergency Medicine physician who has spent more than a decade working in Alaska as an ER doctor in the summer months and volunteering the rest of the year in natural disasters, refugee camps, war zones and humanitarian medical missions.
+Among others, he has been part of humanitarian medical teams in Syria, Palestine, Philippines, Pakistan, Guatemala, Haiti, India and Liberia.
+In India.
+He saw the value of training, mentoring, and encouraging growth of skills as a more effective strategy toward lasting change and to improve health care access.